 Foreskin care and penis care

-You don’t need to do anything special to care for your boy’s foreskin when he’s a baby or during childhood.
+You don’t need to do anything special to care for the foreskin during infancy or childhood.
 You don’t need to pull it back for cleaning.
-If your son does pull back his foreskin while he’s having a bath or shower, that’s fine – but he doesn’t need to do this.
+If your child does pull back the foreskin in the bath or shower, that’s fine – but it’s not needed.

-In most boys, the foreskin won’t pull back at all at birth, so you can’t see the glans of the penis.
+The foreskin usually won’t pull back at all at birth, so you can’t see the glans of the penis.
 This is because the underside of the foreskin hasn’t yet separated from the surface of the glans and the opening at the end of the foreskin is too tight.
-It’s normal.

-During childhood, many boys can begin to pull back their foreskin as it separates gradually from the glans.
-But even at 10 years, many boys still can’t fully pull back their foreskins because the opening at the end is too tight.
-This is still normal.
+During childhood, the foreskin gradually starts to separate from the glans, so children can start to pull it back.
+But even at 10 years, the foreskin often can’t be fully pulled back because the opening at the end is too tight.

-In the years before the foreskin separates fully from the glans, skin cells can build up under the foreskin as a whitish substance called smegma.
-It might even cause firm lumps under the foreskin.
-This happens in about 10% of older boys, and it’s also normal.
+In the years before the foreskin separates fully from the glans, skin cells can build up under the foreskin and form a whitish substance called smegma.
+It might cause firm lumps under the foreskin.
+This happens in about 10% of older children.

-Your son can wash smegma away with water, but it can also be left for years without problems.
+Your child can wash away smegma with water, but it can also be left without problems.
 By puberty, regular showering will clean it away.